 10) Healthcare, science, and public services

-• AI-synthesised topic description: AI deployment in medicine, scientific research and public services, where systems are expected to support expert decision making, improve efficiency and help address complex societal challenges.
+• AI-generated topic description: AI deployment in medicine, scientific research and public services, where systems are expected to support expert decision making, improve efficiency and help address complex societal challenges.

-• Analysis: The other major AI topic with a positive spin (beyond productivity boosts), 22% of British adults communicated optimism around how AI could impact society across healthcare, science, and public services.
-While the engagement around this topic was positive (6.2 out of 10), it did register lower than every other topic mentioned, suggesting that, while British adults recognize the possible benefits about AI technology, their anxieties and fears could be overpowering their hopes.
+• Human analysis: The other major AI topic with a positive spin (beyond productivity boosts), 22% of UK adults communicated optimism around how AI could impact society across healthcare, science and public services.
+While the engagement around this topic was positive (6.2 out of 10), it did register lower than every other topic mentioned, suggesting that, while UK adults recognise the possible benefits about AI technology, their anxieties and fears could be overpowering their hopes.

-• AI-synthesised topic description: How AI systems collect, store and use personal data, including risks of leaks, hacking and surveillance and concerns about boundaries, ownership and civil liberties.
+• AI-generated topic description: How AI systems collect, store and use personal data, including risks of leaks, hacking and surveillance and concerns about boundaries, ownership and civil liberties.

-• Analysis: Hardly unique to artificial intelligence, the topic of privacy and data use appeared in 18% of conversations, clocking an engagement score of 7.1 and sentiment score of 3.2.
-Like many of the topics on this list, Brits feel very negative about the intersection of AI and privacy.
+• Human analysis: Hardly unique to artificial intelligence, the topic of privacy and data use appeared in 18% of conversations, clocking an engagement score of 7.1 and sentiment score of 3.2.
+Like many of the topics on this list, people in the UK feel very negative about the intersection of AI and privacy.
 It’s not the most important or immediate theme surfaced by the analysis, but remains something that impacts public perceptions.

 12) Human connection and mental wellbeing

-• Analysis: A relatively less important topic, tied for the lowest engagement among topics with negative scores, 16% of Brits did mention concern about AI’s impact on human connection and mental health.
-While the engagement score (7.0 of 10) fell slightly behind other topics, it notably exceeded both positive topics, perpetuating the motif that negative emotions around AI appear to have a much stronger hold on the British public than positive ones.
+• Human analysis: A relatively less important topic, tied for the lowest engagement among topics with negative scores, 16% of interviewees did mention concern about AI’s impact on human connection and mental health.
+While the engagement score (7.0 of 10) fell slightly behind other topics, it notably exceeded both positive topics, perpetuating the motif that negative emotions around AI appear to have a much stronger hold on the UK public than positive ones.
 With that said, some respondents had positive thoughts about AI’s influence on mental wellbeing.

-• “There some personal issues I like to talk about that I sometimes don't feel comfortable talking about it with anyone, talking with AI makes me able to express myself freely and has helped me emotionally,” said a London woman aged 35-44.
+• “There are some personal issues I like to talk about that I sometimes don't feel comfortable talking about with anyone.
+Talking with AI makes me able to express myself freely and has helped me emotionally,” said a London woman aged 35-44.

 13) Creative work, culture, and ownership

-• Analysis: Of all of the topics surfaced, intellectual property rights arguments around AI have the highest engagement (7.9 out of 10) and lowest sentiment (2.5 out of 10).
+• Human analysis: Of all of the topics surfaced, intellectual property rights arguments around AI have the highest engagement (7.9 out of 10) and lowest sentiment (2.5 out of 10).
 However, this topic arose with the fewest number of interviewees, with just 10% expressing attitudes about the ownership of creative work.
-For a small minority of Brits, IP is a deeply important topic, possibly the most important topic, as it informs their identities and shapes their livelihoods.
+For a small minority of people inthe UK, IP is a deeply important topic, possibly the most important topic, as it informs their identities and shapes their livelihoods.

 • "A lot of writers/artists I know are barely scraping by, and it's enraging to see AI companies scraping their intellectual property without permission or compensation,” said a South East man aged 55+.